10 Epic Instagrammable Places in Abu Dhabi You Can’t Miss

 Although the mosque is really one of the most beautiful places I’ve ever seen, taking photos here is really tough.
 We didn’t manage to get there for opening time so it was already crowded.

-Moreover, there is a marked one-way path for the visitors, and the guards kept rushing us to go forward every time we stopped for a photo.
+Moreover, there was a marked one-way path for the visitors, and the guards kept rushing us to go forward every time we stopped for a photo.
 Definitely not the most peaceful experience but it was still totally worth it!

 Location on Google Maps: Sheikh Zayed Grand Mosque